Applied Biomedical Science

 English Language Requirements

-Applicants whose first language is not English should have an IELTS of 6.0 overall, with no component lower than 5.5, or an equivalent.
+For applicants entering the BSc (Hons) Biomedical Sciences (B902) route and whose first language is not English should have an IELTS of 6.0 overall, with no component lower than 5.5, or an equivalent.

 We accept a variety of in-country and secure English language tests, find out more: